Last edited 9/3/2007 2:53:00 PM

 P(c) is true.
 The

-is pronounced "there is" or
+symbol is pronounced "there is"

-"there are" and is called the existential quantifier.
+or "there are" and is called the existential quantifier.
 See

 Remark under such